 Examination and Evaluation

 Watch for any signs of infection, especially pulmonary signs associated with pneumonia, invasive fungal infections, or dormant tuberculosis that is reactivated by drug therapy (reactivation tuberculosis).
 Common pulmonary signs of infection include persistent cough, dyspnea, chest pain, coughing up blood, fatigue, fever, chills, and loss of appetite.
 Report these signs to the physician immediately.

 Monitor signs of hypersensitivity reactions and anaphylaxis, including pulmonary symptoms (tightness in the throat and chest, wheezing, cough, dyspnea) or skin reactions (rash, pruritus, urticaria).
 Be especially alert for allergy-like responses that occur during and after administration (infusion reactions).
 Notify physician immediately if these reactions occur.

 Monitor and report signs of neutropenia such as fever, sore throat, and signs of infection.
 Periodic blood tests may be needed to monitor WBC and RBC counts.

 Assess any new or increased back, joint, or muscle pain and spasms to rule out musculoskeletal pathology; that is, try to determine if pain is drug induced rather than caused by arthritis or anatomic and biomechanical problems.

 Assess blood pressure (BP) and compare to normal values (See Appendix F).
-Report changes in BP, either a problematic decrease ...
+Report changes ...